Skip to content

 8:15am Depart for Corolla and your Wild Horse Safari.

-11:45am Currituck Beach Light, Corolla Heritage Park.
+11-12pm After your adventure a chance to walk Currituck Beach Light, Corolla Heritage Park.
 Step back in time as you visit the majestic Currituck Beach Light, a historic landmark that has guided mariners since 1875.
 Explore the grounds and visit the lighthouse keeper's quarters, where you can discover fascinating exhibits and artifacts detailing the history of the lighthouse and its keepers.

 Return to the hotel after dinner.